williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 * `profile` requests access to these default profile claims: `name`, `family_name`, `given_name`, `middle_name`, `nickname`, `preferred_username`, `profile`,
 `picture`, `website`, `gender`, `birthdate`, `zoneinfo`,`locale`, and `updated_at`.
 * For more information about `offline_access`, see the [OIDC spec](http://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess).

-## Claims

-Tokens issued by Okta contain claims, which are statements about a subject (user).
-For example, the claim can be about a name, identity, key, group, or privilege.
-The claims in a security token are dependent upon the type of token, the type of credential used to authenticate the user, and the application configuration.

 ## ID Token